simple-icons/simple-icons/.github/ISSUE_TEMPLATE/documentation.md

 ---
 name: Documentation
-about: Issues and improvements for the documentation
+about: Report problems and suggest ideas for the documentation
 labels: docs
 ---